 I have worked on both sides of the cases related above.
 In my 26+ years of working on major DI college campuses as the Director of Compliance, I’ve had to inform many student-athletes that their scholarships were cancelled after they quit the team.

 One of the reasons we started Informed Athlete was to help student-athletes and their families avoid situations like this.

 In my 10+ years of advising student-athletes and their families through Informed Athlete, I’ve helped hundreds of student-athletes avoid situations where this type of thing happens, saving them thousands of dollars and all kinds of stress.

 In order to help you understand the rules and how they apply to your unique situation, I recommend a private phone consultation.

 We’ll discuss your situation, answer any questions, and we’ll review the rules that apply and what is/isn’t permissible.
 I’ll also give you options as to the opportunities that might be available to your athlete.
 Many times both the parent(s) and the student-athlete are on the call and I coach the student-athlete on how to approach and what to say to the coach.

-To learn more about these and other services we offer, call us at 913-766-1235 or send an email to email@example.com.
+To schedule a CONFIDENTIAL phone consult, you can schedule online, call us directly at 913-766-1235 or send an email to email@example.com